Print

 Purpose of book - To prove that Jesus is the Messiah

 Matthew’s main purpose was to demonstrate that Jesus was the long-expected Jewish Messiah, showing that all God’s purposes have come to fulfilment in Jesus, so Jesus is the fulfilment of all the Old Testament hopes and predictions.
-To be the Messiah, he would need to be descended from David, completely keep and uphold the law of Moses, and establish the Kingdom of God.
+To be the Messiah, there were three things which had to be true.
+Firstly that he must be descended from David, secondly that he had to completely keep and uphold the law of Moses and thirdly that he came to establish the Kingdom of God.

 Jesus continually upheld the law, saying, “not an iota, not a dot would pass from the law until all is accomplished" (5:18), and "those who did the commandments and taught them would be called great in the kingdom of heaven" (5:19).
 He said that the teaching of the scribes and Pharisees, who sat on Moses' seat should be practised and observed (23:2), and that the Jewish temple tax should be paid (17:24-27).
 He also taught his disciples to fast (6:16), and to bring their offerings (5:23-24).